-1. Investing in the Right People and New Technology
+1. Investing In The Right People And New Technology

-Hiring the right people particularly applies to customer service, which is the most personal connection between the company and its buyers.
+Hiring the right people applies to customer service, which is the most personal connection between the company and its buyers.
 It's also getting increasingly difficult to find supply chain talent (managers and warehouse workers) with a broad understanding of logistics.
 Improving real-time communication among all stakeholders is another huge challenge that will require a digital infrastructure.

 Some of the technologies that suppliers should consider investing in during the 2020s include alternative (artificial) intelligence (AI) software, robotics, 5G wireless connectivity, delivery drones, and omnipresent IoT devices with sensors that track data in real-time.

-2. Using Big Data Effectively and Efficiently
+2. Using Big Data Effectively And Efficiently

 Despite the potential power of expanding a company's knowledge base, big data can also be misused to waste time and resources by focusing on too much irrelevant data.
 One of the crucial elements of digital transformation will be how to maintain inventory accuracy.
 Without an accurate inventory, supply chains become more disorganized and wasteful, leading to financial losses.
-But if every product has an embedded RFID chip, its precise location can be tracked in real-time with smart technology.
+But if every product has an embedded RFID chip, its precise location can be tracked in real-time with intelligent technology.

 Maximizing analytics that tracks production processes is the key to streamlining a supply chain operation.
 Managers must use this data to make real-time adjustments for various reasons, such as a logistics firm routing deliveries based on weather and road conditions.
 Effective interpretation of company data can cut costs, reduce waste and boost production.
-In that sense, the use of smart technology contributes enormously to sustainability and overall corporate social responsibility.
+In that sense, the use of intelligent technology contributes enormously to sustainability and overall corporate social responsibility.